This article on Tips for Flying with a Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 While you’ll likely be feeding your baby during take-off to help with their ears, you should also include this in their bedtime routine just like at home.

-Give your baby time to be excited in the new environment before you attempt a nap.
+A first flight is an exciting time for babies!
+Give your child time to be excited in the new environment before you attempt a nap.

 Letting a baby or toddler get overtired can be a recipe for disaster.
 This may be out of your control, but if possible start your bedtime routine as soon as you can to keep a similar schedule as your typical day at home.